TEACHING, RESEARCH, AND ADMINISTRATIVE APPOINTMENTS

 “Artistic Community and Urban Development in 1920s Montmartre,” French Politics, Culture, and Society 24 (Summer 2006).

 “Making Jazz French: The Reception of Jazz Music in Paris, 1927-1934,” French Historical Studies 25 (Winter 2002).
 This article won the 2002 Charles R. Bailey Memorial Prize for Best Article from the New York State Association of European Historians.
-It is also reprinted in Tony Whyton, ed., Jazz (The Library of Essays on Popular Music series), (Surrey UK: Ashgate, 2011).
+It is also reprinted in Tony Whyton, ed., Jazz (The Library of Essays on Popular Music series), (Farnham, UK: Ashgate, 2011).

 “Music-Halls and the Assimilation of Jazz in 1920s Paris,” Journal of Popular Culture 32 (Fall 2000).